glenrobson/SimpleAnnotationServer/README.md

  3. mvn jetty:run
  4. Navigate to [http://localhost:8888/index.html](http://localhost:8888/index.html)

 You should now see Mirador with the default objects.
-You can choose any manifest to start annotating
+You can choose any manifest to start annotating.